 It is the same tree under which the Buddha is believed to have attained enlightenment, hence also known by the names Sacred fig, or Bodhi tree.

 Read everything about the care of Ficus Religiosa

 Ficus Religiosa Care

 Ficus Religiosa does well in loose, fertile soil with good drainage.
 It likes to grow in direct sunlight but can do equally well in partial shade.
-This plant is not much of a drinker and will only require water in minimal amounts.
-Optimum growing temperatures are between 77-95°F (25-35°C).
+This plant will only require water in minimal amounts.
+The optimum growing temperature is between 77-95°F (25-35°C).

 Ficus Religiosa does well in loose, fertile soil with good drainage.
 The Sacred fig will not grow well if the soil is too compacted as its roots need adequate aeration.
 Regular potting mix can be used with extra sand and organic matter to reduce its heaviness.

 The Ficus Religiosa is a resilient species and can survive in the toughest of environments.
 In its native region, the Sacred fig tree only grows in places where there are people.